ryan-cd/ctf/2021/tenablectf/hacking_toolz/README.md

 > The IP address 169.254.169.254 is a link-local address and is valid only from the instance.

-The doc says that in order to view the top level metadata for version 2 of the service, we need to do the following:
+The doc also says that in order to view the top level metadata for version 2 of the service, we need to do the following:
 ```sh
 [ec2-user ~]$ TOKEN=`curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600"` \
 && curl -H "X-aws-ec2-metadata-token: $TOKEN" -v http://169.254.169.254/latest/meta-data/